dereuromark/sandbox-docker/README.md

 Once done, it should be all up and running.

 ## Usage
-When reinstalling, make sure to not use install.sh anymore, but
+When reinstalling, make sure to not use install.sh anymore inside, but

     ./setup.sh